 If we are repeating the same things over and over, there’s a reason for it.
 Déjà vu events help us identify them.
 It could be our subconscious ringing a bell or the universe reaching out to guide us.
 The point is we need to narrow down the reason.
 We need to ask two essential questions.
 What is the lesson?
 Or, why am I repeating the same mistake?
 Am I missing the learning opportunity, so I must repeat the experience, or am I following an addiction?
 Find out which of these reasons resonate with the particular life experience.
 Then take steps to either find the lesson or break the habitual pattern that leads to the poor decision.

-Many times we fall down the slippery slope because we subject to religious indoctrination that programs harmful scripts.
+We can fall down the slippery slope of mythology and superstition because religious indoctrination is a part of our culture that programs harmful scripts.
 So, losing your faith in imaginary friends is the best thing that could happen.

 (1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia